bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/features/custom-search-bar.md.md

 We have used the `all: unset;` rule again to reset the button to its default.
 Then set a height and width of `44px` this is a good size for fingers on touch screens.

-Then we set the height and width of the icon and set the color to white ("#fff”).
+Then we set the height and width of the icon and set the color to white ("#fff").

 Now our search bar is almost ready!
 Except nothing happens when we press the search button.